-Lithium can be economical choice for those with heavy use.
+Lithium can be economical choice for those with heavy use or >1000 watt inverters.

-Let’s first start off with the benefits.
-Lithium does not have a Peurkert effect (the bigger the load on a battery the less capacity it has), this is huge for people with inverters!
+Lithium does not have a Peukert effect (this is where the bigger the load on a battery the less capacity it has), this is huge for people with inverters!
 Lithium will also charge more effectively than other types of batteries.
-By mostly skipping the absorption cycle, Lithium can charge 1-5 hours faster than equivalent flooded or AGM batteries depending on the State of Charge (SOC) when solar starts charging.
-This can be critical when using solar to charge on cloudy or short sun days.
+By skipping most of the absorption cycle, Lithium can charge 1-5 hours faster than equivalent flooded or AGM batteries.
+This can be critical when using a generator or solar to charge on cloudy or short sun days.
 Battle Born Lithium states 98% efficiency and Lifeline AGM states 97% efficiency and Trojan Flooded states 94% efficiency.
 Lithium laboratory tests yield >2800 cycles compared to flooded laboratory tests yielding around 850 cycles, more on this below.
 Lithium will allow you to use ‘all’ of the advertised capacity and weighs ⅓ to ¼ less than AGM or Flooded batteries.

-One downside of Lithium is that they don’t like the cold.
+Lithium batteries don’t like the cold.
 You can discharge them at temps from -4 to 140 degrees F but if you do charge them at <32 degrees F, there can be permanent damage.
-So if you leave your RV and the battery temperature drops too low and your solar charger or converter charger starts to charge your Lithium battery bank on its own you could destroy the battery.
+So if your RV battery temperature drops too low and your solar charger or converter charger starts to charge your Lithium battery bank on its own you could destroy the batteries.
 You can spend some time and build an insulated chamber for the battery, add a battery heater and/or locate the battery in a living compartment to keep the battery temperature above 32 degrees.
-Maybe you will never have your RV battery get that cold!
+Victron solar charge controllers can be set to not charge below a certain temperature.
+Maybe you will never have your RV in a location where the battery could get that cold!

 Thermal runaway is where the battery temperature rises out of control and is more common with Lithium than AGM or flooded batteries.
 A battery can melt, catch on fire or even explode.
-If you discharge Lithium too far, it will not take a charge.
-It is critical not to over charge, over heat or let the cells get out of balance.
+If a Lithium battery gets overcharged (when the cells are out of balance it is easier to overcharge one cell) thermal runaway will happen.
+If you discharge Lithium too far, it will be ruined.
 There needs to be a Battery Management System (BMS) to take the battery offline before things get out of control.
-Most drop in replacements have some form of a BMS on board the individual battery but still recommend that it is not the only form of protection.
-There are many ways to add a BMS and those parts can cost $400 or more.
-I myself would never install Lithium without using a stand alone BMS system, even if it was redundant.
+Most drop in replacements have some form of a BMS on board the individual battery but I still recommend that it should not the only form of protection.
+There are many ways to add BMS features and those parts can cost $400 or more.
+I myself would never recommend installing Lithium without using a BMS type system or redundant check and balance systems.

 Lithium is bleeding edge technology for RV’s.
 It is a very exciting time for batteries and the future has hints of doubling the wh/kg!
 Technomadia built their own battery bank out of prism lithium cells.
 They have experienced measurable capacity loss in the first 3 years(<1095 cycles).
-They are not the only ones to report capacity loss with Lithium and it is believed to be directly related to high battery temperatures and charging to 100% SOC.
-Real people that use Lithium in RVs seem to believe that the battery is happier at ~75% SOC and important to keep battery temperatures below 100 degrees.
+They are not the only ones to report capacity loss with Lithium and it is believed to be directly related to high battery temperatures and time spent at 100% SOC.
+Real people that use Lithium in RVs seem to believe that the battery is happier <75% SOC and important to keep battery temperatures below 100 degrees.

 The big players with drop in replacement Lithium seem to be Trojan, Relion, LifeBlue, Battleborn, and many others popping up faster than one can count.
-Battleborn is the only manufacturer that I am aware of to claim their on board BMS is stand alone safe.
+Trojan and Battleborn are the only manufacturers that I am aware of to claim their on board BMS is stand alone safe.
 They also seem to have a good price vs performance ratio.
-Others can require low voltage cut off, high voltage cutoff, low temp cutoff, high temp cutoff and of course balance checking/charging.
-Battleborn use 26650 cylindrical cells to make their batteries here in the US.
-Tesla currently uses 18650 and 21700 cylindrical cells and I believe there is more reliability to these type of cells.
+Others will require adding in low voltage cut off, high voltage cutoff, low temp cutoff, high temp cutoff and of course balance checking/charging.
+Battleborn use 26650 cylindrical cells to assemble their battery parts in the US.
+Tesla currently uses 18650 and 21700 cylindrical cells, there could be more reliability to these type of cells due to thermal management?

-I live off grid in my ATC toy hauler year round and my personal money was spent about a year ago on a useable 480AH of Lifeline AGM battery bank.
+I live off grid in my ATC toy hauler year round and I started with 300AH of Lifeline AGM battery bank.
 I have not had my batteries below 40 degrees even when the outside temperatures dipped to 25 degrees.
 My battery bank is underneath the sink, next to the heat duct which helps them stay warmer.
-If I were to purchase new batteries today I would definitely lean towards Lithium batteries.
-For weekend warriors my advice would be to look very hard at AGM and put any extra money towards solar to keep battery topped off.
+I now have 3 Tesla model S modules (Lithium) and I am very impressed with them!
+For weekend warriors my advice would be to look very hard at AGM or Flooded and put any extra money towards solar to keep battery topped off.